0xBombadil/telegram-web3-wallet-watcher/README.md

-# Frank - The Telegram Bot that monitors web3 transactions and notifies you.
+# Telegram Bot that monitors web3 transactions and notifies you.

 ## How to use?